-The interpretation and teaching of the Bible was all done by men.
+The interpretation and teaching of the Bible were all done by men.
 Women couldn’t teach men, and they had to submit to men’s decisions, simply because they were women.
 There was clearly a chain of authority in the church, with men at the top “over” women.
 Women had to “submit” to male authority.
 In contrast, men did not ever have to “submit” to female authority.
 “Servant-leadership” sounded good in theory, but as far as the organizational structure of the church was concerned, men were indeed “over” women, without exception.

 My rationalizations began to fail me.
 I decided that I had to examine this issue very thoroughly.
 I began this work in 1987.
 Since then, I’ve examined photographs of the oldest Greek manuscripts of the New Testament, and looked at ancient church documents written on animal skins.
 I’ve poured over ancient history and church history as recorded in the oldest available sources.
 What I found left me experiencing emotions I still can’t name.